 In 2022, the Maryland General Assembly passed legislation to provide Maryland workers with Family and Medical Leave Insurance (FAMLI).
-The purpose of FMALI is to provide workers with paid leave when they need time away from work to care for themselves or a family member.
+The purpose of FAMLI is to provide workers with paid leave when they need time away from work to care for themselves or a family member.
 The Maryland Department of Labor has been preparing for the launch of the program for the past few years.
 Here are three quick facts that individuals and business owners should know about FAMLI:

 - Funding Contributions: FAMLI will be funded by payroll contributions beginning with the period starting on July 1, 2025.
 Employers with 15 or more employees will contribute 0.90% of covered wages up to the Social Security cap and employers can withhold up to half of this amount (0.45%) from the employee’s paycheck.
 Employers with fewer than 15 employees will contribute 0.45% of the covered wages up to the Social Security cap and employers may withhold up to this full amount from the employee’s paycheck.